-The Federal Direct Loan is awarded to both undergraduate and graduate students.
+The Federal Direct Student Loan is offered to both undergraduate and graduate students.
 There are two types of Federal Direct loans:

 - Subsidized: The federal government pays the interest that accrues while the student is enrolled at least half-time. - Unsubsidized: The student pays the interest that accrues.